 How to solve Web Push Notifications problems?

 Similarly, these are some of the top reasons why users go online: Shopping, travel, policy comparisons, and information related to credits and loans.
-So, Let’s consider the online shopping scenario.
+So, let’s consider the online shopping scenario.
 For example for a marketer.

-This would be an ideal scenario, but did you know around 69.23% of the users abandon the cart and the last moment.
+This would be an ideal scenario, but did you know around 69.23% of the users abandon the cart at the last moment.
 So retargeting back these users with an abandoned cart for data-driven web push notifications would help you improve your conversion rates.

 Setting up Double Opt-in to Prevent Losing the Customer Forever